+AS91150 4 Credits Give a spoken presentation in Spanish that communicates information, ideas, and opinions.

+·

+AS91149 5 Credits Interact using spoken Spanish to share information and justify ideas and opinions in

+different situations.

-AS91150 4 Credits Give a spoken presentation in Spanish that communicates information, ideas and opinions AS1149 5 Credits Interact using spoken Spanish to share information and justify ideas and opinions in different situations AS91152 5 Credits Write a variety of text types in Spanish to convey information, ideas, and opinions in genuine contexts
+AS91152 4 Credits Write a variety of text types in Spanish to convey information, ideas, and opinions in

+genuine contexts.

+Evternally / Assassad Achie wement Standards

+Externally Assessed Achievement Standards

-AS91148 5 Credits Demonstrate understanding of a variety of spoken Spanish texts on familiar matters AS91151 5 Credits Demonstrate understanding of a variety of written and/or visual Spanish language text(s) on familiar matters
+AS91148 5 Credits Demonstrate understanding of a variety of spoken Spanish texts on familiar matters.

+AS91151 5 Credits Demonstrate understanding of a variety of written and/or visual Spanish language

+text(s) on familiar matters.

-To progress into Level 3 Spanish, students need to achieve at least 14 credits at Level 2
+To progress into Level 3 Spanish, students need to achieve at least 14 credits at Level 2.